canopy-js/canopy-js/README.md

 Subtopic 1: this is a subtopic defined in the same file as the reference.

 ```

-Subtopics can only be referenced from within the file that they are defined (with the exception of "import references," which will be explained below.)

-The topic paragraph references several subtopics, which in turn can reference several other subtopics, forming a tree.
-To maintain this tree structure, each subtopic can only be referenced by one "parent" paragraph.

 For example, the following file: